 The demand for impact investing, as experienced by many asset management firms like Glenmede, is also incentivised by the sheer diversity and wealth of suitable investments available.
 Investments made in this sector are also not limited to what some commenters have deemed “progressive” causes.
 Investments can include the following areas to name a few:

 Impact investing as a field of asset management is also largely encouraged by female and millennial investors, with research finding that 64% of Gen Y respondents were interested or very keen to invest with impact.
+This generation is particularly active in making investments that reflect their values and drive social and governance outcomes.
 What is also encouraging for investors is the significant growth trajectory of this field.
-Between 2013 and 2017, the International Finance Corporation noted that impact investment grew fivefold
+Between 2013 and 2017, the International Finance Corporation noted that impact investment grew fivefold.

 OPERATING PRINCIPLES FOR IMPACT INVESTING